Architecture of India: Sikh Architecture

-Sikh architecture is heavily influenced by Mughal and Islamic styles.
+Sikh architecture is influenced by Mughal styles, which itself was influenced by Rajput styles.
 The onion dome, frescoes, in-lay work, and multi-foil arches, are Mughal influences, more specially from Shah Jahan's period, whereas chattris, oriel windows, bracket supported eaves at the string-course, and ornamented friezes are derived from elements of Rajput architecture.
 Apart from religious buildings, Sikh architecture includes secular forts, bungas (residential places), palaces, and colleges.

 Gurdwara

 The religious structure is called gurdwara (a place where the Guru dwells).
 The word gurdwara is a compound of guru (guide or master) and dwara (gateway or seat).
 The Golden Temple in Amritsar and Hazur Sahib are examples.

 Gurdwara Baba Atal is a 17th-century nine-storeyed Gurdwara in Amritsar.

 Gurdwara buildings do not have to conform to any set architectural design.
 The only established requirements are: the installation of the Granth Sahib under a canopy or in a canopied seat, usually on a platform higher than the specific floor on which the devotees sit, and a tall Sikh pennant flag atop the building.

 In the 21st century, more and more gurdwaras (especially within India) have been following the Harimandir Sahib pattern, a synthesis of Indo-Islamic and Sikh architecture.
 Most of them have square halls, stand on a higher plinth, have entrances on all four sides, and have square or octagonal domed sanctums usually in the middle.
 During recent decades, to meet the requirements of larger gatherings, bigger and better ventilated assembly halls, with the sanctum at one end, have become accepted style.
 The location of the sanctum, more often than not, is such as to allow space for circumambulation.
 Sometimes, to augment the space, verandahs are built to skirt the hall.
 A popular model for the dome is the ribbed lotus, topped by an ornamental pinnacle.
 Arched copings, kiosks and solid domelets are used for exterior decorations.